History of the Jews in Greece: World War II, Resistance and the Holocaust

 The city of Volos, which was in the Italian zone of occupation, had a Jewish population of 882, and many Thessaloniki Jews fleeing the Nazis sought sanctuary there.
 By March 1944, more than 1,000 Jews lived there.
 In September 1943, when the Nazis took over, head rabbi Moses Pesach worked with Archbishop Ioakeim and the EAM resistance movement to find sanctuary for the Jews in Mount Pelion.
 Due to their efforts, 74% of the city's Jews were saved.
 Of the more than 1,000 Jews, only 130 were deported to Auschwitz.
 The Jewish community remained in Volos after the war, but a series of earthquakes in 1955-57 forced many of the remaining Jews to leave, with most immigrating to Israel or the United States.
-Only 100 Jews remain in Volos today.
+Only 50 to 60 Jews remain in Volos today.

 Many Jews from Salonika were put on death-camp work detail, the Sonderkommandos.
 On 7 October 1944, during the uprising in Auschwitz, they attacked German forces with other Greek Jews, storming the crematoria and killing about twenty guards.
 A bomb was thrown into the furnace of the crematorium III, destroying the building.
 Before being massacred by the Germans, insurgents sang a song of the Greek partisan movement and the Greek national anthem.

 In his book If This Is a Man, one of the most famous works of literature of the Holocaust, Primo Levi describes the group thus: "those Greeks, motionless and silent as the Sphinx, crouched on the ground behind their thick pot of soup."
 Those members of the community still alive during 1944 made a strong impression on the author.
 He noted: "Despite their low numbers their contribution to the overall appearance of the camp and the international jargon spoken is of prime importance."
 He described a strong patriotic sense among them, writing that their ability to survive in the camps was partly explained by the fact that "they are among the cohesive of the national groups, and from this point of view the most advanced."

 Recognised for his contributions to the Greek cause early on in the war, Mordechai Frizis became one of the most honoured Greek officers of World War II in the postwar years, with a monument outside the national military academy in Athens.

 Of the 55,000 Thessaloniki Jews deported to extermination camps in 1943, fewer than 5,000 survived.
 Many of those who returned found their former homes occupied by Greek families.
 The Greek government did little to assist the surviving Jewish community with property restoration.